 Apart from defining the rules of an agreement, blockchain smart contracts also allow for the automatic execution of those rules or other obligations.
 Therefore no central authority and/or intermediaries are needed for the seamless functioning of the software.

-Despite the fact that smart contracts on Bitcoin have long been considered difficult to develop, several decentralized applications have been launched using Bitcoin scripts.
-These are known as DApps, and among the most prominent are those in domains such as data storage, voting, and gambling.
+Despite the fact that smart contracts on Bitcoin have long been considered difficult for dApp development, several decentralized applications have been launched using Bitcoin scripts.
+Among the most prominent are those in domains such as data storage, voting, and gambling.

 What is Bitcoin itself and how does it function?